JuliaGaussianProcesses/ApproximateGPs.jl/examples/README.md

 ## Add a new example

 Create a new subdirectory in here, and put your code in a file called `script.jl` so that it will get picked up by the automatic docs build.
+NB the examples in the resulting documentation are ordered alphabetically by subdirectory name, so make sure to follow the existing naming convention of prepending the next available letter to the subdirectory name - `examples/a-...`, `examples/b-...` etc.

 Every example uses a separate project environment.
 Therefore you should also create a new project environment in the directory of the example that contains all packages required by your script.